dgusain/dgusain/README.md

 <!-- Intro Section -->
 - 👋 **Greetings fellow AI and Robotics enthusiasts!** I'm **Dakshesh Gusain**, an AI researcher with hands-on experience in developing multimodal Large Language Models (LLMs) and robotics for healthcare applications, such as speech-language therapy and American Sign Language (ASL) communication.

-- **🌱 Learning:** I specialize in **LLM Quantization** and **Reinforcement Learning**, focusing on AI applications in socially assistive robotics.
-Proficient in **CUDA**, **distributed computing**, and **real-time AI integration**, with a passion for improving patient care and communication for vulnerable populations.
+- **🌱 Learning:** I specialize in **Multimodal LLM Finetuning** and **Reinforcement Learning**, focusing on applications of AI.

 - **🔭 Current Work:** I am actively engaged in several interdisciplinary research projects:
-  - **MISTY 2 Speech-Language Therapy Robot**: Fine-tuning multimodal LLMs, including **TinyLLama**, to enable real-time speech therapy for children using social robots with minimal latency.
+  - **MISTY 2 Speech-Language Therapy Robot**: Employing multimodal LLMs like meta-llama-3.1-8b, meta-llama-3.2-(1b,3b,11b-vision) to social robotics, to enable human-like conversation between human and robot with minimal latency of 1.71 seconds.
-  - **Sign-Mimic Robotic Hand**: Developing a robotic hand simulator in **MuJoCo** for ASL communication using reinforcement learning and pose estimation models.
+  - **Sign-Mimic Robotic Hand**: Developing a tool to render SMPLX generated 3D body models in reality-based dynamic environment using physics engine (MuJoCo), to render physically plausible human hand gestures.

 - **👨‍💼 Experience:** I have worked as a Research Assistant at the **Center for Unified Biometrics and Sensors (CUBS)** and the **SUNY Research Foundation** at the **University at Buffalo**, developing LLMs and AI-driven systems for healthcare applications.
 Additionally, I led the creation of a **low-cost autonomous biomedical device** for a 20-member biomedical research team across three universities (patent pending).